kalte0/BMC-CS-151.github.io/labs/Lab05.md

 `IllegalStateException` if stack is full.
 Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 #### 3.2 E pop(int stackId):
 pop from stackId, return null if empty.
+Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 #### 3.3 E top(int stackId):
 top element from stackId, return null if empty.
+Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 #### 3.4  int size(int stackId):
-return size of stack stackId
+return size of stack stackId.
+Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 #### 3.5  boolean isEmpty(int stackId)
+Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 #### 3.6  printStack(int stackId)
+Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 ## Wrap up